 - IEEE Medal of Honor

-Mildred Dresselhaus was born Mildred Spiewak in the Bronx, New York on 11 November 1930.
+Mildred Dresselhaus was born Mildred Spiewak in Flatbush, Brooklyn, New York on 11 November 1930, and moved with her family to the Bronx when she was four years old.
 Raised in an impoverished household, she overcame the odds and received a high quality education, becoming a pioneer in the field of solid-state electronics.